 This is how it will look if "one-time video rooms" are enabled for your organization:

 Clicking the "new one-time video room" button will generate a unique virtual meeting room (identical to a video room) and paste the room info in the invitation.

-A few things to note regarding "one-time video rooms"
+One thing to note regarding "one-time video rooms:

 - There is no option for access control with PIN codes.
 Anyone that has the connection info can join.